dhicks/argmaps/03-simple.md

 3. Construct a map for the following argument:

 > Bikes, scooters, and the bus all have a lower carbon footprint than individual cars.
 So campus should encourage people to take bikes, scooters, and the bus.

+4. Construct a map for the following argument:

+>
 :::